Matthew-Otto/Embedded-PTP-Timeserver/README.md

 In this case, the value of MACSSIR should be: 0x7FFFFFFF / 100000000 = ~21

 To adjust for clock skew, the subsecond register is incremented using a high precision clock divider/multiplier implemented as another 32-bit timer.\
 This timer increments the subsecond register when it rolls over.
-The value added to this timer every cycle is contained in the MACTSAR register. \
+The value added to this timer at every cycle is contained in the MACTSAR register. \
 The proper value for MACTSAR can be calculated with: 0xFFFFFFFF / (clock_speed / subsec_incr_freq)
 i.e.: If the subsecond register is configured to increment at 100MHz and the system clock operates at 250MHz, MACTSAR should be set to 0xFFFFFFFF / (250M / 100M) = 1717986918.\
 This register should be updated using the true value of the system clock as it drifts away from 250MHz.